asmit27rai/kubestellar/test/performance/latency-controller/README.md

 Before deploying the Latency Controller, ensure you have:

-1. **KubeStellar Environment**: A working KubeStellar setup with:
-   - KubeFlex hosting cluster
-   - Workload Definition Space (WDS)
-   - Inventory and Transport Space (ITS)
-   - One or more registered Workload Execution Clusters (WECs)
+1. **KubeStellar Environment**: You must have an environment with KubeStellar installed; see [KubeStellar getting started](https://docs.kubestellar.io/release-0.23.1/direct/get-started/).
+Alternatively, you can also use KubeStellar e2e script [run-test.sh](https://github.com/kubestellar/kubestellar/blob/main/test/e2e/run-test.sh) to setup an environment.

 2. **KubeStellar Monitoring Setup**: The base monitoring infrastructure must be installed first:
    - Setup the KS monitoring tool [Here](https://github.com/kubestellar/kubestellar/tree/main/monitoring#readme)